TonyHansord/markdown-cv/_includes/experience.md

 **Bidfood | Customer Service Representative**

 - Promptly attending to order issues raised by customers.
+- Streamlined the process of payroll entry by 10%.
 - Processing of an average of 80 customers’ orders a day, by phone and email.

 `May 2018 – Jan 2019`